 The Independent Pricing and Regulatory Tribunal on Monday put forward a draft proposal for a higher feed-in tariff range of 11.6 to 14.6 cents per kilowatt hour.

 Those figures are double last year’s benchmark range of 5.5 to 7.2 cents per kilowatt hour.
 If approved, the new tariffs will come into effect on 1 July.
-You can read the full report here.
+(Read the entire solar feed-ins tariff 2017-2018 report.)

 Tariff structure reflects rising energy costs

 The proposal is obviously music to the ears of those who have invested in solar energy generation.
 It also reflects the rising cost of energy for all homes and businesses in NSW.

 The tribunal’s CEO Hugo Harmstorf said: “People with solar are like mini-power stations selling power to the grid.
 The fact is the underlying electricity they export is now worth twice as much.”
 Retailers in NSW all offer feed-in tariffs above the current benchmark range.
 AGL (6.1 cents), Energy Australia (6.1 cents) and Origin Energy (6 cents and 10 cents) all offer similar tariffs, while smaller retailers, like the recently launched Energy Locals, already offer 10 cents.

 The government welcomed the announcement, noting it reflected in part the closure of Victoria’s Hazelwood brown coal-fired power station in March.

 News of the planned closure of the aging and high greenhouse-gas emitting plant helped push up wholesale electricity prices sharply in the past year.

 “The value of solar generation to our state is now worth more, as the demand for new generation grows,” NSW Energy Minister Don Harwin said.

 The proposed doubling of the voluntary feed-in tariff was also applauded by industry and consumer groups.